timahey/timahey/README.md

-- 👋 Hello, I'm @t1mahey!
+- 👋 Hello, I'm @timahey!
 A GitHub user! 👋
 - 😳 Also i'm not a imposr 😳

 🙃 By the way, here's a joke for you: